Notice of First Reading of Draft Bylaw No. 158

 Virtual Event Recording:

-Date: September 14th, 2022
+From September 14th, 2022

 Next Steps

-• Develop Official Community Plan and Land Use Bylaw policy and regulatory bylaw amendments
+• Develop Official Community Plan and Land Use Bylaw policy and regulatory bylaw amendments for consideration of readings and future public hearing.

 To learn more about this work please visit the Gambier Island Projects page or contact northinfo@islandstrust.bc.ca or call 250-247-2063.